 The Company currently has unvested restricted stock, service-based restricted stock units ("RSUs") and performance-based stock units ("PSUs") issued and outstanding.
 Restricted stock awards are considered participating securities and therefore are included in the computation of basic net income per common share using the two-class method because holders of unvested shares of restricted stock are eligible to receive non-forfeitable dividends.
 Holders of RSUs and PSUs accrue forfeitable dividend equivalent rights over the period outstanding, receiving dividend payments only upon the settlement date if the requisite service-based and performance-based conditions have been achieved, as applicable.
-As such, RSUs and PSUs are excluded from the computation of basic net income per common share but are included in the computation of diluted net income per common share unless the effect is to reduce a net loss or increase the net income per common share (also known as "anti-dilutive").
-Upon vesting, restrictions on transfer expire on each share of restricted stock, RSU, and PSU, and each such share or unit becomes one unrestricted share of common stock and is included in the computation of basic net income per common share.
+As such, RSUs and PSUs are excluded from the computation of basic net income per common share unless the effect is to reduce a net loss or increase the net income per common share (also known as "anti-dilutive").
+Upon vesting, restrictions on transfer expire on each share of restricted stock, RSU, and PSU, and each such share or unit becomes one unrestricted share of common stock and is included in the computation of basic net income per common share or unit becomes one unrestricted share of common stock and is included in the computation of basic net income per common share or unit becomes one unrestricted share of common stock and is included in the computation of basic net income per common share income per common stock and is included in the computation of basic net income per common share income per common stock and is included in the computation of basic net income per common share income per common stock and is included in the computation of basic net income per common share.